Too Anxious To Eat: How Anxiety Is Linked To Loss Of Appetite

 • Your heart may beat faster to pump all that oxygen to your muscles.

 • Your body may flood with adrenaline.
-This stress hormone can put you on high alert and trigger an urge to move.
+Exposure to this chronic stress hormone can put you on high alert and trigger an urge to move.

 Feelings of anxiety can increase your sympathetic nervous system’s activity, even when there’s no real threat to your safety.
 This may be even more common with mental health conditions such as generalized anxiety disorder or panic disorder.
 This increased stress response might stop you from feeling hungry when your body needs food.